 Without any further delays, these are the exact components you’ll need to build your own custom PC:

 A case is where everything is housed.
 You’ll want to make sure your case allows for adequate airflow to cool your parts and has enough space to fit everything.
 Additionally, cases often come with all required mounting hardware.
+Cases come in a variety of sizes ranging from tiny cubes to massive full-tower eATX behemoths – for example, ATX cases and micro-ATX cases.

 - Air intake and exhaust fans

 You want no less than 2x 120mm fans, 1 for exhaust and 1 for intake.
 Most cases come with at least 1 fan.
 Often, bigger is better, but not all cases can fit fans larger than 120-140mm.
+Fans are the primary controller of the air pressure inside of your case.
+Make sure your fans are setup to provide the best cooling solution (positive vs negative air pressure) based on your requirements.

 - Processor (aka CPU)

 Your CPU does the bulk of the thinking for your computer.
 Your CPU and motherboard must be compatible with one another, this means finding one with the right socket and the right chipset.
+A list of the best processors.

 - Motherboard (aka MOBO or MBO)

 Your MOBO is what everything plugs into and communicates through.
 Make sure your motherboard supports everything you’d like to install in your build.
+There are multiple sizes of motherboard, primarily mATX and ATX, beyond that you also have the much smaller mITX as well as the huge eATX.

 - Graphics card (aka GPU)

 A GPU is the most important part of any gaming PC but is much less important for general use PCs.
+Head to the linked post and you can learn more about what a graphics card is.
+Here are the best under $300.

 - System memory (aka RAM)

 Without enough RAM, your PC won’t function well.
 The baseline minimum you should have is 8GB, or 16GB if you’re building a mid-range to high-end gaming PC.
+Not all RAM is compatible with all systems; your RAM must be compatible with your processor and motherboard.
+Generally, this means using DDR4 and only DDR4, but DDR3 can still be used in older systems.

-- A power supply (aka PSU)
+- Power supply (aka PSU)

 - CPU cooling